Hans Landa

-Standartenführer Hans Landa is a fictional character and the main antagonist in the 2009 Quentin Tarantino film Inglourious Basterds.
+Standartenführer Hans Landa is the main antagonist in the 2009 Quentin Tarantino film Inglourious Basterds.
 He is portrayed by Christoph Waltz.
-For his performance, Waltz received widespread acclaim and won numerous accolades.
+For his performance, Waltz received widespread acclaim and garnered numerous accolades.

 Character summary

 Standartenführer (SS Colonel) Hans Landa is an Austrian SS officer assigned to the Sicherheitsdienst (SD).
 He is nicknamed "the Jew Hunter" for his uncanny ability to locate Jews hiding throughout Occupied France.
-Egotistical and ambitious, Landa takes a great deal of pride in his fearsome reputation, lauding his nickname of "the Jew Hunter" and using it to compare himself to his boss Reinhard Heydrich, whom he describes as disliking the nickname the people of Prague bestowed upon him ("The Hangman").
-True to his reputation and nickname, he recognizes Shosanna living an undercover life as a cinema owner four years later, but spares her life again.
+Egotistical and ambitious, Landa takes a great deal of pride in his fearsome reputation, lauding his nickname and using it to compare himself to his boss Reinhard Heydrich, whom he describes as disliking the nickname the people of Prague bestowed upon him ("The Hangman").

-When the tide of the war turns against the Nazis, he scoffs at it, alluding that his job is to find and capture people and the fact that they are Jews is of no consequence to him.
 Besides speaking German, he is also fluent in at least French, English, and Italian.
 Landa is intelligent, opportunistic, arrogant, ruthless, and relentless; but can also be circumspect, polite, and charming.

+When the tide of the war turns against the Nazis, he scoffs at it, alluding that his job is to find and capture people and the fact that they are Jews is of no consequence to him.
 However, by the end of the film, he reveals his amoral nature and opportunistically switches sides to assist the Basterds in assassinating Hitler and a number of Nazi Party elite inside a movie theater.
 In return for his role in the plot, Landa demands full immunity for his war crimes and various other rewards and compensations.
-The surviving Basterds let him live, but betray him by killing the radio operator and carving a swastika into his forehead to ensure everyone will always know he was a Nazi.
+The surviving Basterds let him live, but betray him by killing the radio operator and carving a swastika into his forehead to ensure he can never escape his original Nazi ties.

 In 2019, Tarantino appeared on the podcast Happy Sad Confused, where he discussed Landa's fate after the events of the film.
-Tarantino stated that Landa is recognized as a hero in the US and history books for his involvement in ending World War II and helping to kill Hitler, and that he subsequently settles on Nantucket Island, where he is roped in to solve a series of murders as an amateur master detective.
+Tarantino stated that Landa is recognized as a hero in United States and history books for his involvement in ending World War II and helping to kill Hitler, and that he subsequently settles in the American village of Nantucket, where he is hired to solve a series of murders as an amateur master detective.